 In order to reach the new generation of workers, many firms are turning to their own media.
-An excellent example is Ernst and Young's use of Facebook.
+An excellent example is Ernst & Young's use of Facebook.
 Originally targeted at recruits, this initiative now serves employees as well as alumni and bonds the individuals within the organization together.
-The following link connects to the Ernst and Young Facebook page:
+It has career Facebook pages for the United States, United Kingdom, Australia and New Zealand, India, Malaysia, and more.
+The following link connects to the Ernst & Young Facebook page for U.S. careers: